isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    no longer be treated as a PAD or an END, but as the sub-option code when parsing a VSI option in an incoming query.

+   A short summary of the option 43 input processing:

+   the processing (aka unpacking) is deferred to happen after classification (this means you can't classify using option 43 sub-options) if defined at global scope this definition is used if defined at client class scope and the packet belongs to this class the client class definition is used if not defined at global scope nor in a client class the packet belongs to the built-in last resort definition is used: this definition only says the sub-option space is "vendor-encapsulated-options-space"

+   The output processing is a bit simpler:

+   if the query belongs to a client class which defines the option 43 this definition is used else the global scope definition if it is configured is used else the last resort definition is used

+   Note as they use a specific/per vendor option space the sub-options are defined at the global scope.

 .. note::

    Option definitions in client classes are allowed only for this